Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 8 November 2024 11.28.32 UTC
+- WIB: Jumat, 8 November 2024 12.26.41 UTC
-- WITA: Jumat, 8 November 2024 12.28.32 UTC
+- WITA: Jumat, 8 November 2024 13.26.41 UTC
-- WIT: Jumat, 8 November 2024 13.28.32 UTC
+- WIT: Jumat, 8 November 2024 14.26.41 UTC

 Kutipan Inspiratif:
-"When one door closes, another door opens; but we so often look so long and regretfully upon the closed door, that we do not see the ones which open for us."
+"If you work just for money, you'll never make it, but if you love what you're doing and you always put the customer first, success will be yours."

-Kategori: inspirational
+Kategori: success